farshadj/helium_python_wrapper/README.md

 ## Important Files:
 * che.pxd: helium.h is redefined as C API in this file.
 This is almost identical to helium he.h file with minor 	  modifications.
 Cython is the language of the script.
-* he.c: This file is the implementation of helium wrapper.
+* he.pyx: This file is the implementation of helium wrapper.
 Cython is the language of the script.
 * setup.py: Configuration file to build extension (.so file in Mac).
 File may need to change for different environment.
 * build_extension.sh: Script to build so extension
 * system_test.py: Script to test the library.